Ostheer/IBM4610_bot/README.md

 * Place the `*.service` files in `/etc/systemd/system` and enable them.
 The VM service is enabled with `sudo systemctl enable vboxvmservice@VM_UUID.service`.
 * Use `setterm --blank `{`force` or `poke`}` --term linux </dev/tty1` to turn off the screen

+* For unicode support it may be necessary to enable *Microsoft Scripting Runtime* in `Microsoft Visual Basic>Tools>References`

 ## Installing Linux on the tablet
 The Lamina tablet uses a cheap Atom-chipset that doesn't support the regular 64 bit EFI bootfiles.
 This is the case for many of these no-name Chinese Windows tablets from the Windows 8 launch era.